Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam02/05/2025

-Transcending all limits of time and space, President Ho Chi Minh 's poetry collection "Prison Diary" not only moves the hearts of Vietnamese people but also touches the emotions of global readers.
+Transcending all limits of time and space, President Ho Chi Minh 's poetry collection "Prison Diary" not only moves the hearts of Vietnamese people but also touches the emotions of readers worldwide.

-Author Vo Xuan Que and the poetry collection "Prison Diary" in foreign languages.
+Author Vo Xuan Que and the poetry collection "Prison Diary" in a foreign language.
 Photo: Mai Huong

-Author Vo Xuan Que's collection of foreign translations is a vivid testament to the enduring vitality and everlasting humanistic and artistic values of the work.
+Author Vo Xuan Que's collection of foreign translations is vivid proof of the enduring vitality and everlasting humanistic and artistic values of the work.

 Journey of more than half a century spreading to five continents

 "Prison Diary" - a collection of poems written by President Ho Chi Minh during his imprisonment in Chiang Kai-shek Prison (1942-1943) - is a symbol of indomitable will, humanitarian spirit and revolutionary intelligence.
-With 133 poems in Chinese characters, the work expresses optimism, patriotism, desire for freedom and love for humanity.
+With 133 poems in Chinese, the work expresses optimism, patriotism, aspiration for freedom and love for humanity.

 From a simple handwritten copy, the collection of poems has been translated into at least 37 languages with 62 translations by 79 translators worldwide - according to the collection of Dr. Vo Xuan Que.
 Each translation not only translates but also conveys the depth of thought, emotion and humanistic values of the poem, showing the respect of international friends for President Ho Chi Minh.